 I don’t need to see ridges.

-Anyway, that’s how this all started.
+Anyway, that’s how it all started.

 A couple of weeks later and we’re watching TV again.
-This time there’s a lady talking directly to camera in an interview.
+This time there’s a lady talking directly to the camera in an interview.

-But every time she answered a question, her mask fell a little, causing her to pull it back up with her fingers…
+But every time she answered a question, her mask fell a little, causing her to pull it up with her fingers…

 And yes, I was thinking, “Nose Cleavage”.
 Tho this time she was clearly trying to be a little seductive with it.